 How Long Does the Transplant Last?

 The hydrogel is key to answering this question.
-We are using advanced hydrogels that are crosslinked to create very stable and long-lasting encapsulants that protect the transplanted cells while allowing nutrients to diffuse freely between them and the surrounding tissues.
+We are using advanced hydrogels that are crosslinked to create very stable and long-lasting encapsulants that hold the transplanted cells in place, while allowing nutrients to diffuse freely between them and the surrounding tissues.
 Although we have ample safety data showing that the hydrogel materials are safe for use, to answer the duration question we will need to conduct clinical studies that use periodic veterinary examinations to follow diabetic dogs that received the transplanted microencapsulated cells.

 Is This Treatment Regulated by the FDA?